ZoltarThunderbird315/MachineLearningTemplates/README.md

 'An attempt in making coding easier for everyone by making my own codes to the rest of the world'
   - ZoltarThunderbird315 aka.
 Rahul Dit

 I am a computer science student with high aspirations and an enthusiast in Computer Vision and Machine Learning.
-This repository is a place where i want to share my own work and projects that i build and work on as i go through the process of becoming a better version of myself
+This repository is a place where i want to share my own work and projects that i build and work on as i go through the process of becoming a better version of myself.

+P.S.
+All the files uploaded above are the files i made while doing various courses and was trying out very standard datasets